-You earn points by completing various activities.
-You can earn bonus points on some written assignments (so you can exceed the max pts. for those activities) but partial credit is given only for the final paper/project.
+You earn points by completing assessed activities.
+Each activity is graded according to a rubric; all the rubrics can be found in Appendix A, along with detailed instructions.
 Since there are more than 100 possible points, there are many routes to success.
 You do not need to complete every assignment.
-My recommended route to 100 is indicated with manicules ().
+My recommended route to an A is indicated with manicules ().